Tcarters/Integrate_springApp_jenkins_sonarQube_nexus_docker/README.md

 - - -

-- :exclamation Step 5.4 & 5.5 for 5.6 are the same but we prefer the 5.6 because of the Dynamic support in the script
+- :exclamation: Step 5.4 & 5.5 for 5.6 are the same but we prefer the 5.6 because of the Dynamic support in the script :exclamation:

 ### 5.6 Updating our Pipeline script with SNAPSHOT creation and Dynamic support :